LBNL-UCB-STI/beam/docs/grafana.rst

 Disable and enable data traces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is possible to disable and enable some of value traces on a graph by clicking on the name of a trace.
+It is possible to disable and enable some of the value traces on a graph by clicking on the name of a trace.

 .. figure:: _static/figs/grafana-enable-disable-traces.png